-2650 Nicholson St. San Leandro, CA 94577
+San Leandro, CA 94577

 The only necessary maintenance for your teak outdoor furniture is an annual cleaning.
-Gradually, over about a year or two’s time, all untreated teak will develop a silvery-gray patina, which helps protect the wood.
-If this is the look you prefer, simply clean your teak once every spring (see annual cleaning below).
+During the first two to three years, all untreated teak will develop a silvery-gray patina, which helps protect the wood.
+If this is the look you prefer, simply clean your teak once or twice a year (see annual cleaning below).

 Annual cleaning is recommended to remove accumulated dirt, pollen, etc. Thoroughly spray down your furniture with a garden hose to remove any loose dirt.
 Then, while the furniture is still wet, use a plastic bristle hand brush and lightly scrub the furniture back and forth in the direction of the grain of the wood.
 This scrubbing will agitate the dust and dirt from the teak.
 Immediately hose off the furniture before it dries.
 This annual cleaning takes some elbow grease and is a bit wet and dirty.
-However, your teak will look fresh and shimmery silver and you will be happy with the resulting clean furniture.
+However, your teak will look fresh and shimmery silver and you will be happy with the results.